ridoluc/ridoluc.github.io/_posts/2020-04-26-attiny10-oled-display.markdown

 // stop();

 ```
-Then I filled the RAM with a repeated pattern and here is the result:
+Then I filled the RAM with a repeated pattern and here it is the result:

 ![OLED animation](/assets/img/ATtiny-OLED/oledgif.gif)
 *- Pattern OLED animation -*